MLDS-Laboratory/Sat-Fault-Detection/README.md

 - **PostgreSQL**: Stores historical telemetry data.
 - **Middleware (`middleware.py`)**: Reads data from PostgreSQL, injects simulation metadata, and streams it into Kafka.
 - **Kafka**: Provides a high-throughput messaging backbone for real-time data ingestion.
+- **CCSDS Ingest Service**: Translates CCSDS bytestreams into a format suitable for InfluxDB.
+Listens to raw bytestream inputs and parses the byte streams according to a configurable schema.
 - **Telegraf & InfluxDB**: Telegraf consumes Kafka messages and writes metrics into InfluxDB, a time-series database.
 - **Anomaly Detection**: Consumes data from Kafka to detect anomalies at both constellation and satellite levels.
 Results are written to InfluxDB.
 - **Grafana**: Visualizes telemetry data and anomalies, enabling users to explore trends and anomalies over time.